deltav-project/DeltaV/README.md

 # DeltaV
-LED extend colored background for TV
+LED extend colored background for TV.

 ## Hardware used